nextstrain/docs.nextstrain.org/src/learn/parts.rst

 your own computer and use them independently or together with your own builds, our core builds, or others' group or community builds.
-You can even install Auspice on :doc:`your own web server <auspice:server/index>` if you don't want to host your builds via nextstrain.org.
+You can even install Auspice on :doc:`your own web server <auspice:server/index>` if you don't want to host your datasets via nextstrain.org.

 The :term:`Nextstrain CLI<CLI>` ties
-together all of the above to provide a consistent way to run pathogen builds, access Nextstrain tools like Augur and Auspice across computing environments such as Docker, Conda, and AWS Batch, and publish datasets to nextstrain.org.
+together all of the above to provide a consistent way to run pathogen workflows, access Nextstrain tools like Augur and Auspice across computing environments such as Docker, Conda, and AWS Batch, and publish datasets to nextstrain.org.